docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/configure.md

 Settings Management is designed specifically for organizations who don’t give developers root access to their machines.

-### Prerequisites
+## Prerequisites

 You first need to [enforce sign-in](/manuals/security/for-admins/enforce-sign-in/_index.md) to ensure that all Docker Desktop developers authenticate with your organization.
-Since the Settings Management feature requires a Docker Business subscription, enforced sign-in guarantees that only authenticated users have access and that the feature consistently takes effect across all users, even though it may still work without enforced sign-in.
+Since Settings Management requires a Docker Business subscription, enforced sign-in guarantees that only authenticated users have access and that the feature consistently takes effect across all users, even though it may still work without enforced sign-in.

-### Step one: Create the `admin-settings.json` file and save it in the correct location
+## Step one: Create the `admin-settings.json` file and save it in the correct location

 You can either use the `--admin-settings` installer flag on [macOS](/manuals/desktop/setup/install/mac-install.md#install-from-the-command-line) or [Windows](/manuals/desktop/setup/install/windows-install.md#install-from-the-command-line) to automatically create the `admin-settings.json` and save it in the correct location, or set it up manually.